BenBoubakerMajdi/BenboubakerMajdi/README.md

 - 👋 Hi, My name is BenBoubaker Majdi
-- 👀 I’m very interested in Creating web pages,Design and passionate about web development.
+- 👀 I’m very interested in Creating fully functional, good design, high performance and well optimized websites.
-- 🌱 I’m currently learning HTML,CSS,JS and Im aiming to be a profeesional frontend developper that can build fascinating websites
+- 🌱 I’m currently working with React, and still learning Springboot, symfony and much more...
 - 📫 How to reach me: majdiboubaker82@gmail.com

 <!---